tomklapka/micropy_ota/README.md

 3. If the version is newer than what is on the device
    * Create a `/next/` directory and save the newest version ID in `/next/.version_on_reboot`
 4. Exit OTA

-### Step 2) Download & Install Updates
-You will need to determine when to install available updates.
-The device must be connected to WiFi for the download and install process.

-You can use the `install_updates()` function in `main.py` to see this work.

 #### Download & Install Logic
 1. Check to see if a `/next/.version_on_reboot` file exists